 - 2008, California

-Benjamin A. Durie is a Senior Counsel in the San Francisco office of Hooper, Lundy & Bookman, P.C.
+Benjamin A. Durie is a Partner in the San Francisco office of Hooper, Lundy & Bookman, P.C.
 His practice includes healthcare-related business transactions and general corporate representation for healthcare entities, including structuring contracts between hospitals and physicians, fraud and abuse compliance issues and the purchase and sale of healthcare facilities.
 Ben specializes in hospital mergers and acquisitions and Stark related compliance issues including self-disclosures for hospitals and hospital chains.
 Ben presents regularly on fraud and abuse matters, and has recently focused on assisting clients with the implementation of MACRA and its impact on physician compensation, particularly as it relates to hospital/physician alignment.
 He graduated from the University of California, Berkeley in 2003 with a degree in Political Economics and received his J.D. from the University of Arizona, James E. Rogers College of Law in 2008, summa cum laude.

 - American Health Lawyers Association, Fraud and Abuse Practice Group